 The Fellowship Council is an association of surgical fellowship directors which oversees an application, match and accreditation process for non-ACGME fellowship positions.
 The Foundation for Surgical Fellowships is a (501(c)(3) organization which identifies and distributes funding to qualified programs based on criteria for excellence.

 No, the Fellowship Council and the Foundation for Surgical Fellowships are two separate entities.
 In order to apply for funding, you must complete a separate application on the Foundation website at: http://www.surgicalfellowships.org/index.php.

-No, institutions/programs will be judged by the Foundation on their meticulous practice and demonstrated academic, research, training and proven leadership accomplishments.
+No, institutions/programs will be judged by the Foundation on the merits of the fellowship program and demonstrated academic, research, training, and proven leadership accomplishments.

 The FC administrative office creates case log accounts for fellows.
 Accounts are created based on the matching process results.
 If your fellow was hired after the matching process or was an internal candidate, contact the FC office at firstname.lastname@example.org to request a new account.
 Be sure to list the fellow name, non-institutional email, and start and end years.

 To review cases (which program directors are encouraged to do on a monthly basis and at minimum a quarterly basis) or to export case logs as a PDF or Excel file, click on Manage Fellows and View Individual Logs and click on the individual fellow’s name to access their logs.